 Platform Health Metrics are a way to provide constructive accountability to the media platforms at a meaningful scale.
-The current environment, based on identifying and reporting individual bad outcomes, is less constructive form of accountability for the platforms because they can never show that they are doing well, only make it harder for watchdogs to catch mistakes.
+The current environment, based on identifying and reporting individual bad outcomes, is a less constructive form of accountability for the platforms because they can never show that they are doing well, only making it harder for watchdogs to catch mistakes.

 By contrast, the Iffy Quotient tracks trends over time rather than reporting on individual problems.
 It provides quantitative evidence in support of the claim that Facebook and Twitter did a poor job during the 2016 election season; they amplified the distribution of information from Iffy sites at double the rate that they did earlier that year.
-But the Iffy Quotient can also tell a more positive story of progress when progress is made, as happened in late 2017 and 2018, especially on Facebook.
+But the Iffy Quotient can also tell a more positive story of progress when progress is made, as happened from late 2017 through mid-2019, especially on Facebook.